ht175/IDS721-Project2/README.md

 `git clone https://github.com/ht175/IDS721-Project2.git`
 4. create a docker file
 `touch Dockerfile`

 ![image](https://user-images.githubusercontent.com/122952572/222005588-6a23728d-c0fd-4849-8f14-3a5621c014aa.png)

-5.Go to AWS Amazon Elastic Container Registry, create a private repository and click view push command follow the command when try to build docker, if it failed beacuase of no space left run this command
+5. Go to AWS Amazon Elastic Container Registry, create a private repository and click view push command follow the command when try to build docker, if it failed beacuase of no space left run this command